microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 ---
-title: How to write a visual DataObject
+title: How to write a visual Fluid object
 menuPosition: 2
 draft: false
 ---